blynkkk/blueprints/ESP32 Header Demo/README.md

 ## Introduction

 Header Constructor is a new feature for Blynk mobile apps.
 It's a customizable top bar that expands design options and makes you app look so complete!
-See it for yourself - we prepared a Blueprint with a fancy Tesla app assembled from just Blynk's UI components, controlled from the ESP32 board.
+See it for yourself - we prepared a Blueprint with a fancy Tesla-style app assembled from just Blynk's UI components, controlled from the ESP32 board.

 ## Components Used in This Project